-More than half of the state is reported to now be in a drought, with nearly 86% of the state experiencing "abnormally dry" conditions.
+More than half of the state reported to be in a drought, with nearly 86% of the state experiencing "abnormally dry" conditions.
 Yet, studies found that "even during drought, where beaver were present, there was 60 percent more open water than those same areas during previous drought periods when beaver were absent."

 "More fires are now burning in Montana than any other state!
 So far, they have torched 578 square miles, surpassing the land burned since 2012 and costing our state $55 million!"
 Homes and pets have been lost and worse, two firefighters have been killed.